awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/deployments](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.
 Notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.

-### 13\.
-Dynamically scale the application with an automatic scaling policy in the production environment
+### 12\.
+Dynamically scale the application with an automatic scaling policy

 When you configure dynamic scaling, you must define how to scale in response to changing demand.
 For example, you have a web application that currently runs on two instances and you do not want the CPU utilization of the Auto Scaling group to exceed 70 percent.
 You can configure your Auto Scaling group to scale automatically to meet this need.
 The policy type determines how the scaling action is performed.